Stamp Duty for Buy to Let

 Stamp duty for buy to let property

-Stamp duty tax liability for anyone purchasing an additional property has increased from April 2016.
+Stamp duty tax liability for individuals buying an additional property including buy to let and second homes has increased from October 31st 2024.

 Above the £40k threshold, the higher stamp duty rate will apply to all buy to let purchases unless total individual ownership is limited to a single dwelling, ie the purchaser does not already own other residential property.